What is community?

 The last critical piece of a community plan is understanding what success looks like, and how it will be measured.

-It doesn’t matter if you’re a massive corporation or a local group leader, it’s important that you’re collecting insights and data to help you improve your community over time.
+It doesn’t matter if you’re a massive corporation or a local group leader, it’s important that you’re collecting insights and data to help you improve over time.
 And you need to be able to show, with data, that your community is achieving its objective and creating value.
-Otherwise, you’ll struggle to justify investing more in the community.
+Otherwise, you’ll struggle to justify investing more.

 We break down community measurement into three levels: